chanzuckerberg/blessclient/README.md

 This command uses [go-getter](https://github.com/hashicorp/go-getter) to fetch a config and thus supports any source that [go-getter](https://github.com/hashicorp/go-getter#supported-protocols-and-detectors) supports.

+You can see an example config with dummy values [here](examples/config.yml).
+Download the example, modify the values, and `blessclient import-config <path>` it to get started.

 ### ssh-agent

 You can optionally instruct blessclient to update your ssh-agent with your certificate.
 To do so, add `update_ssh_agent: true` to your blessclient config.